 It is called File Virtualization.

-It is one of the security feature that is not evident in Windows.
+It is one of the security features that is not evident in Windows.
 The feature provides an application a virtual store where it can read and write to without compromising the system.
 For instance, if you have an app that tries to write to System32, then, Windows creates a virtual System32 in the user’s profile that the application can use.

 Internet Explorer running in Protected Mode makes use of this functionality.
 It places a file in the virtual startup folder when you visit a web page rather than the actual Startup folder so that it does not execute upon the next boot.

 This makes it possible to run applications as a standard user, even when the applications require Administrator rights.
 In short, Windows redirects, such application writes from specified secured areas to the virtual store under the user’s profile.
 This is something similar to Registry Virtualization.